Harinie-Sivaraja/viha-bot-baileys/README.md

 # VihaCandlesAndGiftings WhatsApp Bot

 A WhatsApp bot for VihaCandlesAndGiftings built with Baileys, designed to handle customer inquiries about return gifts.
+Updated with improved MongoDB authentication handling.

 ## Features